July 14, 2022

 Walton’s Mill Park opened to the public in 1980 and is owned by the Town of Farmington.
 The Park is a special town property that gives visitors a place to explore and connect to history and nature.
 In 2018, voters in the Town of Farmington approved plans for the dam removal and park improvement work in partnership with Atlantic Salmon Federation.
 The park will close temporarily and construction will be from June-December 2022 to improve public safety, recreation, and restore the river health.

-The photo monitoring site looks upstream on Temple Stream towards the dam area with the park on the right.
-The photos captured will show the construction activity throughout 2022 and long term, as well as help us document the changes occurring over time along Temple Stream.
+The Climate Change Observatory photo monitoring site looks upstream on Temple Stream towards the dam area with the park on the right.
+The photos captured at this river restoration project, and integrated into the chronolog time lapse, will show the construction activity throughout 2022 and long term, as well as help us monitor and document the changes occurring over time along Temple Stream.

 The Town of Farmington, Atlantic Salmon Federation and U.S. Fish and Wildlife Service are part of the Southern Maine Conservation Collaborative's Climate Change Observatory Network, a photo monitoring program designed to work with environmental organizations and communities to assist with the observation, measurement and documentation of long-term climate change trends and climate adaptation projects.